22 Super Fun Games to Play on Easter

 This is a fun Easter twist on bocce ball that you can easily create at home.
 To prep, hard boil between 12 and 24 eggs—you’ll need four for each player, plus one extra (you can also use a set of wooden eggs from the craft store).
 Keep one of the eggs white, and dye the others in colored sets of four.
 Roll (or toss) the white egg onto the lawn, and take turns rolling the colored eggs to see who can get the closest to the white egg without touching it.

 This is an exciting twist on the classic Easter egg hunt.
 Buy an easy (this is key!)
 Easter-themed puzzle and some plastic eggs.
 Place one piece of the puzzle in each egg and hide them around the house or yard.
 Everyone searches for the eggs and puts the puzzle together as they find each piece.
-This game is great for kids seven and up, and works well with any size group.
+This game is great for kids seven and up.

 Of course, every Easter bunny needs a ton of carrots.
 But all you need for this cute game is two big Easter baskets and a pile of carrots.
 Divide your group into two teams and have them toss the carrots into the baskets.
 Whichever team gets the most carrots in their basket wins.
 This is one of those Easter games that’s great for younger kids, ages one to five.